gdsfactory/klayout_pyxs/docs/source/DocEtch.rst

 .. image:: ./img/e2_xs.png

-In "round" mode, the material will be removed with an elliptical profile.
-The vertical axis will be 0.3 um, the horizontal 0.1 um representing the laternal extension.
+In ``'round'`` mode, the material will be removed with an elliptical profile.
+The vertical axis will be 0.3 um, the horizontal 0.1 um representing the lateral extension.
 The trench will become bigger than the mask by the lateral extension at the bottom:

 .. code-block:: python